-Both Betfair-style exchanges and platforms like PolyGram/Polymarket offer lucrative opportunities for seasoned traders — yet they operate under distinct frameworks, cover different event categories, and deliver markedly different interfaces.
+Both betting exchanges such as Betfair and outcome-based platforms like PolyGram/Polymarket offer lucrative opportunities for experienced traders — yet they operate under different frameworks, cover distinct event categories, and deliver contrasting interfaces.
 This breakdown examines the key distinctions for those trading at a professional level.

 Betfair Exchange vs Polymarket CLOB